Donate

 Tip 3: Build effective communication skills

-If you’re an autistic adult or in a relationship with one, communication can be especially tricky.
+If you’re an autistic adult or in a relationship with one, effective communication can be especially tricky.
 You might find yourselves frequently misinterpreting or accidentally offending each other.
 But this doesn’t mean that a breakdown in communication is inevitable.
 You’ll both just need to put in extra effort to ensure your intended messages are getting through.

 Tips for the neurotypical partner